 Do companies have to offer health coverage to an employee’s family?

-There is no law mandating employers to provide health insurance for an employee’s family, but do require companies with more than 50 full-time employees to provide health insurance.
+There is no law mandating employers to provide health insurance for an employee’s family, but does require companies with more than 50 full-time employees to provide health insurance.
 Under the ACA, applicable large employers (ALEs) must offer coverage to their employees and their dependents, but does not require spousal coverage, nor require specific payouts for premiums of dependents.

 Health insurance is an important factor in choosing an employer, and a great way for an employer to attract top talent, but offering health insurance to employees across states, around the globe, and with varying employment contracts may seem impossible without getting hit with heavy costs or potential fines.
 If you cannot afford to cover health insurance for an employee and their entire family, but still want to set your business apart, consider alternatives such as international plans, remote and nomad insurance, reimbursement plans, or care memberships.

 Mira offers a great alternative for offering health coverage for remote employees.
 For as little as $25 a month, your employees have access to preventative, primary, and behavioral health care, and huge discounts on over 1,000 medications.
 With Mira, you do not have to wait for an Enrollment Period to get started.
 Get started today.